 Week 45 – Financial decluttering and organizing

-Working in financial services for over 30 years has taught me a lot about money management.
-I’m usually on top of everything related to our finances but that doesn’t mean I don’t need to give them a good decluttering from time-to-time.
+Working in financial services for over 30 years taught me a lot about money management.
+I’m usually on top of everything related to our finances but I still need to give them a good decluttering from time to time.

 I made a start on some of this when I decluttered paper files and digital files a few weeks ago.
 Even so, I’m sure there are some things I can still declutter.